jeremywillans/wi-room-release/README.md

 - The meeting is processed to determine duration, calculate the initial delay and is marked as active.
 - If the meeting is longer than `ignoreLongerThan` duration, no further action is taken.
 - Initial occupancy data is retrieved from the Codec and processed to determine current room status.
+- Ghost status by default is set to true for the booking.
+- If occupancy is detected at booking start, a ghost delay is added to reset at 4 minutes or just before initialReleaseDelay (which ever is first) in an attempt to prevent the previous meeting occupants from invalidating the ghost option
 - Based on occupied/empty status from the processing of metrics, the appropriate timestamp (last empty or full) is recorded to track room status
 - Once a booking is marked active, the subscriptions for occupancy metrics are processed when there are changes detected (presence, sound, active call, etc.)
 - When metrics changes are detected, the value for the affected metric is updated.
 If the metric is enabled, then the occupancy metrics are reprocessed.
 - To ensure accurate occupancy and timestamps are kept, at the `periodicInterval`, new occupancy metrics are retrieved from the device and reprocessed.
+- If any occupancy is detected in the room (after the ghost delay, if enabled) then the ghost option is set to false
 #### Room Empty
 - A room is considered empty if the current timestamp exceeds the last empty timestamp combined with the value of `emptyBeforeRelease`.
 - Additionally, there `initialReleaseDelay` time needs to be met/exceeded. this is calculated from meeting start time.